Updated 22nd May 2022

 Over 80% of the UK population live in urban areas, and this is projected to rise to 92% by 2030, leading to larger cities and more challenges for wildlife.
 This means towns and cities are rapidly becoming where most people will experience nature, therefore key places to protect the UK’s biodiversity.
 We need to learn more, connect with each other and act together to protect our urban nature, and we need to do it now.Urban Nature Project

-eating seasonal foods
+Eating seasonal foods

 Eating seasonally is another pathway into seasonal living.
 It simply means trying to eat the foods that are naturally ready to harvest at the same time of year that you are eating them.
 This rhythm of eating means we naturally become more aligned with the seasonal patterns and gives yet more meaning and importance to the shifts in our natural environment.
-We can look forward to sweet, juicy strawberries in summer and comforting root veg in autumn, We can fully appreciate the fleeting window of opportunity we have each year with them.
+We can look forward to sweet, juicy strawberries in summer and comforting root veg in autumn.
+We can fully appreciate the fleeting window of opportunity we have each year with them.

-Of course this was the norm for generations past, it was a given that certain foods would only be available in a certain season.
+This was the norm for generations past, it was a given that certain foods would only be available in a certain season.
 But that is not the world we live in now.
 We can pretty much access any food all year round, dependant on our budgets of course.

 “While it’s easy to enjoy blueberries with your breakfast in winter, being accustomed to buying whatever we want, whenever we want, means we are becoming disconnected from our food and its relationship with nature.”
 We need to learn to “eat the right thing at the right time”Rob Moore – Behaviour Change